 The roving or simplex frame machine is used to achieve mainly following objectives:

-° This sliver is put into large can.
+° This sliver is put into the large can.

 ° From this point, sliver goes over the guide roller and then tensioning rollers.

 ° The output material(roving) after drafting has very poor strength due to low linear density, therefore it needs a little amount of twist to hold the fibres together.
-The drafted strand of fibres passes through flyer to provide this twist, Usually 30-65 turns per meters are inserted into the roving.
+The drafted strand of fibres passes through the flyer to provide this twist, Usually, 30-65 turns per meter are inserted into the roving.

 ° There are spindles in the flyers on which the twisted roving gets wound.

 structure of simplex ( roving) frame and working procedure of simplex ( roving) frame